 “Keep lamp shades light in colour to maximise the light output and ensure that your surfaces give maximum reflection (matt white walls are simply the best!) to help boost the overall reflectance of the light sources that you use.”

-Smart Lighting Made Simple
+Smart Lighting Design

 Smart homes need smart lighting — and it need not be a complicated or expensive extra.
 “For feature lighting, zonal lighting and rooms with many downlights, the best way to manage it would be through a home automation system, with connected switches and sockets, controlled by a mobile app or with a smart speaker, such as Alexa or Google Assistant,” explains John Sheerer, founder of Lightwave.